 If you haven’t figured it out by now, life in South Korea is so much better than life in North Korea.
 North Korea seems to be stuck in a 1960s Communist regime where there is no innovation, a lack of colors, plenty of mind-bending propaganda, no freedom, and a country ruled by a dictator.

 Curious to know what North Korea is actually like?
-I found this amazing documentary from National Geographic.
+There’s an amazing documentary you should check out from National Geographic: Inside North Korea’s Dynasty.
 It is mind-boggling!

 The problem is that the North Korean government leadership knows what’s out there in the world, yet they prohibit progress because they don’t want to lose control over their people.
 Can you imagine the kind of social revolt that would happen if all North Koreans realized how much more freedom South Koreans have?